When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Dave smiled.
 “Jay, the court approved the permanent restraining order against Peter Modrano.
 It’s not really permanent.
 It’s an extension of the temporary restraining order that was issued by the San Bruno Police Department.
 Because of the nature of your injuries the judge extended it until your twenty-first birthday.
 By then I’d expect that Pete will be in prison.”

-“How does he find out about it?”
+“How will Pete find out about it?”

 “It will be given to him by a process server.
 Of course, they have to find him first.”